root-project/root/README/ReleaseNotes/v626/index.md

 - `TTreeProcessorMT::SetMaxTasksPerFilePerWorker` has been removed. `TTreeProcessorMT::SetTasksPerWorkerHint` is a superior alternative.
 - `TTree::GetEntry()` and `TTree::GetEvent()` no longer have 0 as the default value for the first parameter `entry`.
 We are not aware of correct uses of this function without providing an entry number.
 If you have one, please simply pass `0` from now on.
 - `TBufferMerger` is now out of the `Experimental` namespace (`ROOT::Experimental::TBufferMerger` is deprecated, please use `ROOT::TBufferMerger` instead)
+- RooFit container classes marked as deprecated with this release: `RooHashTable`, `RooNameSet`, `RooSetPair`, and `RooList`.
+These classes are still available in this release, but will be removed in the next one.
+Please migrate to STL container classes, such as `std::unordered_map`, `std::set`, and `std::vector`.
 - `TTree.AsMatrix` has been removed, after being deprecated in 6.24.
 Instead, please use `RDataFrame.AsNumpy` from now on as a way to read and process data in ROOT files and store it in NumPy arrays (a tutorial can be found [here](https://root.cern/doc/master/df026__AsNumpyArrays_8py.html)).